MasqueradeOfSilence/MasqueradeOfSilence/studies/code/adobe_xd_tutorial.md

 [<< Back to STUDIES.md](../../STUDIES.md)
 # Adobe XD Tutorial: Write-Up

-I was tasked to rewrite the website for my dad's website.
+I was tasked to rewrite my dad's website quite some time ago.
 However, I found that developing a website for a client with no design document was rather difficult.
 I made many attempts that I wasn't happy with.
 As I wanted to learn more about UI/UX prototyping tools anyway, I elected to start learning Adobe XD using their basic tutorial series [here](https://www.adobe.com/products/xd/learn/get-started.html).

 Furthermore, at BYU ASG we use Adobe XD specifications for our design references, so I thought it certainly couldn't hurt to learn more about it.